This post may contain affiliate links. Please read our disclosure for more info.

 Natural Solutions For Natural Pests

 In this article we’ll go over some practical, eco-friendly steps as a means of getting rid of these most obnoxious pests we call flies.
-Beyond proper hygiene in food storage and refuse removal, it turns out there are a variety of common house plants which can be put to the task of repelling flies.
+Beyond proper hygiene in food storage, refuse removal, and carnivorous plants, it turns out there are a variety of common house plants which can be put to the task of repelling flies.
 We’ll go over a few of those plants in this writing.

 Mint is refreshing, it looks pleasant, and you can use it in all sorts of culinary settings.
 Mint will make cocktails like mojitos perfect, it’s great for sinuses, it helps soothe the throat when you’re sick, and for some reason cats love it.